dnagir/knockout-rails/README.md

 One of basic CRUD operations is now implemented.
 Just call `instance.delete()`.
 On success `id` will be nilled, so `instance.persisted()` will properly return `false`.

+## Listing objects

+And more REST just call `Model.all(param)` and you will get new observableArray from '/models'.

 ## Skip validation on initialization

 I've had problem when creating new model instances (CRUD again) dynamically (`@reservations.push(new SeatReservation())`).
 Validations were invoked straight-on before user even managed to click anywhere.
 Now validations are skipped on object creation by default.
 You can bring back the previous behaviour using: